Introduction: What is PRECISION Medicine?

 Q: What were some key findings from your studies that supported your submission?

-LE: Our submission was underpinned by robust data from our study published in Communications Medicine, part of the Nature Portfolio, where we evaluated 27 small-molecule drugs using the Liver-Chip S1 on a single donor.
+LE: Our submission was underpinned by robust data from our study published in Communications Medicine, where we evaluated 27 small-molecule drugs using the Liver-Chip S1 on a single donor.
 The drugs were categorized into five levels of severity based on their Garside DILI rank and included seven pairs of toxic drugs and their non-toxic structural analogs for direct comparison.
 The Liver-Chip S1 achieved an impressive 77% sensitivity and 100% specificity for all 27 compounds tested.
-We then a subset of 18 drugs on an additional donor and combed the data from both donors, where we found that the sensitivity increased to 87%, while specificity was maintained at 100%.
+We then tested a subset of 18 drugs on an additional donor and combined the data from both donors, where we found that the sensitivity increased to 87%, while specificity was maintained at 100%.
 Importantly, the Liver-Chip S1 also successfully distinguished between all seven pairs of the drugs and their structural analogs—a result that proved crucial to our submission.
 Altogether, these results mean that the Liver-Chip S1 was highly effective in correctly identifying both toxic and non-toxic compounds.

-The Liver-Chip S1 was able to detect liver toxicity that conventional models, including spheroids and animal models, failed to predict.
+The Liver-Chip S1 was able to detect liver toxicity that conventional models—including spheroids and animal models—failed to predict.
 This highlights the potential of our technology to improve drug safety assessments.
 In a follow-up study, we developed the Liver-Chip S1 DILI Score, which quantifies the severity of liver injury on a scale of 1 to 5.
 This score aligns with clinical outcomes and provides a nuanced understanding of a compound’s hepatotoxic potential.

 Q: How might the Liver-Chip S1 change the way companies assess drug safety, particularly regarding liver toxicity?